pkosiec/mongo-seeding/examples/import-data/README.md

 ### CLI

 Make sure that you have the [Mongo Seeding CLI](../cli) installed.
-Then, run the following command from the current directory:
+Then, run the following command from the `./example` directory:

 ```bash
 seed --drop-database --replace-id --db-name testing